-Lighting levels are simply the amount of light that was reflected from the subject and was captured by the camera.
-Different areas of the photo have different lighting levels (different tones).
+Lighting levels simply means the amount of light that was captured by the camera.
+Not surprisingly, different areas of and photo will have different lighting levels (or different tones).

 There are an assortment of terms used to refer to editing lighting levels in different software.
 This can make it very confusing.
 The challenge is to know which light levels you are changing when you adjust them.